Terms of Service

 Scope modifications after SOW execution require a written Change Order, which may result in fee adjustments and timeline extensions.
 Change Orders must be approved in writing by both parties before implementation.

-Client-initiated cancellations are subject to the following: (a) cancellation before project initiation -- initiation deposit is non-refundable; (b) cancellation after milestone 1 delivery -- all fees invoiced to date are non-refundable; (c) cancellation during final phase -- full project fee is due.
+Client-initiated cancellations are subject to the following: (a) cancellation before project initiation — the initiation deposit is non-refundable; (b) cancellation after milestone 1 delivery — all fees invoiced to date are non-refundable; (c) cancellation during the final phase — the full project fee is due.
 CORIO-initiated cancellations due to CORIO's material breach entitle the Client to a pro-rated refund of fees paid for undelivered work.

 3.1 Prototyping and Sample Fees

-Prototype development and sample production are billed separately from engineering service fees.
-All prototyping fees are disclosed in the SOW prior to commencement.
+Prototype development and sample production are billed separately from engineering service fees and are disclosed in the SOW prior to commencement.
 The following principles apply:

-Initial prototype fee: Covers material procurement, lab setup, and first-round sample production.
-Non-refundable regardless of prototype outcome -- engineering work has been performed.
+• Initial prototype fee — covers material procurement, lab setup, and first-round sample production.
+Non-refundable regardless of prototype outcome, as engineering work has been performed.

-Iteration rounds: Each subsequent prototype iteration (beyond the number specified in the SOW) is billed at the per-round rate stated in the SOW.
+• Iteration rounds — each prototype iteration beyond the number specified in the SOW is billed at the per-round rate stated there.
 Iteration requests must be submitted via written Change Order.

-Sample shipping: Physical sample delivery is at Client's expense.
-CORIO will coordinate shipping logistics; costs are invoiced separately at carrier rates.
+• Sample shipping — physical sample delivery is at the Client's expense.
+CORIO coordinates logistics; costs are invoiced separately at carrier rates.

 3.2 Tooling and Mold Ownership